RedHatWorkshops/openshiftv3-ops-workshop/adding_an_ldap_provider.md

 oc adm policy add-scc-to-user anyuid -z useroot
 ```

 Next, login to your webconsole and create your ipa server with the following parameters.
-The defaults should be fine.
+Make note to add the `useroot` service account in the appropriate field.
+The rest of the defaults should be fine.

 ![freeipa-parameters](images/freeipa-parameters.png)